-As a council employee you have a responsibility to ensure that your health, safety and welfare and that of your colleagues and users of council services is not put at risk due to the actions or behaviour of other employees.
+As an employee of the council you have a responsibility to ensure that your health, safety and welfare and that of your colleagues and users of council services is not put at risk due to the actions or behaviour of other employees.
 If you believe, based on your observations of an employee, that they are under the influence of alcohol or drugs, you should remove that person from the immediate work environment by sending them home or if necessary arranging for them to be taken home.
-The matter should then be investigated under the council's disciplinary procedure.
+The matter should then be investigated under the Council's disciplinary procedure.